Bicycle Accident Attorneys

 If you have been injured in a bicycle accident, we know you have many questions.
-These may include, who will be paying your medical bills?
+Who will pay your medical bills?
 Who will help you recover from your injuries?
 And who will pay for the damage to your bicycle?
-At Breakstone, White & Gluck, our bicycle accident attorneys can help you with every aspect of the difficulties you face after a serious bicycle crash.
+At Breakstone, White & Gluck, our bicycle accident attorneys can assist you with every aspect of the difficulties you face after a serious bicycle crash.

 With more than 100 years combined experience, our bicycle accident lawyers have extensive experience representing cyclists and their families.
 In each case, we are committed to achieving the best financial results to help our clients heal and move ahead.

 And we are committed to safety and advocacy for all cyclists in Massachusetts.
 We have long supported Massachusetts bicycle clubs.
 Through our Project KidSafe campaign, we have also donated over 33,000 bicycle helmets to children across Massachusetts.